 In this lesson, we introduce Lambdas.
 They provide a more concise syntax for creating functions.
 Lambdas give us more options for designing our software, as they have two key differences compared to regular functions:

-This makes lambdas the default choice for scenarios where we need simple, one-off functions.
+This makes lambdas the default choice for scenarios needing simple, one-off functions.
 For example, if we need a function to pass as the parameter of another function, lambdas are often the default choice.

 This is because they make our code faster to write, and more readable.
 The lambda is defined at the same place it is being used and, if the lambda is used only in that place, we don't need to clutter our code with unnecessary identifiers.